cecilitse/product-owner-upskilling-challenges/00-setup/README.md

 ## Checking

-The previous command should have created a `product-owner-upskilling` folder within the `lewagon-workshop` folder.
+The previous command should have created a `product-owner-upskilling-challenges` folder within the `lewagon-workshop` folder.
 Let's check that.

 Execute the following in the Terminal: